 The day we visited was First Responders Day and the local fire and rescue team were there to show the little ones their tools and the inside of the fire truck.
 Our little one was most impressed with the “jaws of life” tool.
 They were all eager to share what they do and what each instrument does.
 It was a nice addition to the day.

-Tips for Visiting the Apple Orchards
+Tips for NC Apple Picking

 Justus Orchard is open to visit 7 days a week from July to early November.
 Their hours are 8:30 AM-6:00 PM.
 You can check their website for updated info, but I found the most up to date information is on their Facebook page.